Kaiser9005/ERP/problems-runlinters.md

-The error in your GitHub Actions job is due to multiple lines exceeding the maximum allowed length of 79 characters in typing_extensions.py.
-This is indicated by the E501 line too long error messages.
+The error in the job logs is due to multiple instances of lines being too long in the typing_extensions.py file.
+Each line exceeds the maximum allowed length of 79 characters, indicating a PEP 8 style violation.

-To fix this, you need to reformat the lines in typing_extensions.py to ensure that they do not exceed 79 characters.
-You can use tools like black or autopep8 to automatically format the code according to PEP 8 guidelines.
+To fix this error, you need to reformat the lines in the typing_extensions.py file to ensure they are within the 79-character limit.
+You can achieve this by breaking long lines into multiple shorter lines or by using line continuation characters.